UmSenhorQualquer/pyforms/README.md

 ## Rationale behind the framework

-The development of this library started with the necessity of allowing users with low programming skills to edit parameters of computer vision applications implemented in python scripts.
+The development of this library started with the necessity of allowing users with low programming skills to edit parameters of my python scripts.
-The idea was to transform scripts which were already developed and running in the terminal into GUI applications with low affort and in a short time.
+The idea was to transform scripts which had already been developed into GUI applications with a low effort and in a short time.

-In the computer vision applications at the majority of the times there were varibles that had to be set manually in the scripts for each video to adjust the threshols, blobs sizes, to the enviroment light conditions..
+For example in my computer vision applications in the majority of the times there were variables that had to be set manually in the scripts for each video, to adjust the thresholds, blobs sizes, and other parameters to the environment light conditions...
 To test each set of parameters the script had to be executed.
-With GUIs applications, users would be able to set the parameters using an GUI interface and visualize the results instantly without needing to restart the script.
+With GUI applications, users would be able to set the parameters using an GUI interface and visualize the results instantly without needing to restart the script.
 That was the idea.

-After looking into the several python options for GUI interfaces, pyqt was the one that offered the best tools for a fast development with the QtDesign, but after a while programming with Qt, switching between the designer and the python IDE was becoming to costly in terms of time, because the interfaces were constantly evoluting, and tedius because GUI controls were repeating many times.
+After looking into the several python options for GUI interfaces, PyQt was the one that offered the best tool for a fast development with the QtDesigner, but after a while developing in Qt, switching between the designer and the python IDE was becoming too costly in terms of time, because the interfaces were constantly evolving, and tedious, because GUI controls were repeated too many times.

-Being a Django developer I did got inspiration on it for this framework.
+Being a Django developer, I did get inspiration on it for this framework.
 In the [Django](https://www.djangoproject.com/) Models we just need to define the type of variables and their disposition in the form (in ModelAdmin) to generate a HTML form for data edition.

-The result was the design of an interface like this:
+For the GUIs that I wanted to build for my python scripts, I would like to have the same simplicity, because I did wanted to focus on the algorithms and not on GUIs developing.

-What we had were:
+The result was the simplicity that we can see in the example below:

 ```python
 class ComputerVisionAlgorithm(AutoForm):